emuvi/magic/README.md

 # Magic

-Magic is a collection command scripts and configuration files.
+Magic is a collection of command scripts and configuration files.